-- Learn how Habitat for Humanity is helping victims of Hurricanes Harvey, Irma and Maria and how you can get involved.
+- Learn how Habitat for Humanity is helping survivors of Hurricanes Harvey, Irma and Maria and how you can get involved.

 - Read about our current and past disaster response.

 - Learn about the preventative measures we take to reduce vulnerabilities and build community resilience.

 - Explore the various volunteer opportunities within our Disaster Risk Reduction and Response program.

 - Donate to the Disaster Risk Reduction and Response program.